Passaic County Technical Institute: History

-Ground breaking ceremonies were held in November 1966 and construction began 15 months later.
+Groundbreaking ceremonies were held in November 1966 and construction began 15 months later.
 On September 8, 1970, Passaic County Technical and Vocational High School — at the time, the largest technical/vocational high school in the state and third largest in the nation — opened its doors to close to 1,500 young men and women.
-In the 25 years since, PCTI has added two wings and an additional Special Needs building, a variety of academic courses and special programs and has kept abreast of technological advances and economic trends by constantly updating vocational, occupational and technical courses.
+In the 25 years since, PCTI has added two wings and an additional Special Needs building, a variety of academic courses and special programs, and has kept abreast of technological advances and economic trends by constantly updating vocational, occupational, and technical courses.
 Passaic County Tech has since been renamed Passaic County Technical Institute.

-With construction completed, a new library (F-Wing Library), a separate gymnasium (the Athletic Center, which consists of an indoor pool, a basketball court, an indoor track, a room with DDR used by the physical education department, and a top notch athletic training room), and an extension to the school's F-Wing (now the FX Wing) were added to PCTI.
-Also, part of the H-Wing was remodeled, the first and second floor, to comply with the new H-Wing bridge that connects to the lower end of the FX-Wing, which added a new BlackBox Theater.
-Several trailer type classrooms have been installed behind the F and FX wing.
+With construction completed, a new library (F-Wing Library), a separate gymnasium (the Athletic Center, which consists of an indoor pool, a basketball court, an indoor track, a spin room used by the physical education department, and a top-notch athletic training room), and an extension to the school's F-Wing (now the FX Wing) were added to PCTI.
+Also, part of the H-Wing was remodeled, the first and second floors, to comply with the new H-Wing bridge that connects to the lower end of the FX-Wing, which added a new BlackBox Theater.
+Several trailer-type classrooms have been installed behind the F and FX wing.
 A new STEM building has been constructed alongside PCTI's campus.